SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_oledw_ssd1306_glib/README.md

 ## Summary ##

-This project shows the implementation of the OLED driver using a **Mikroe OLED W Click** with **BGM220 Explorer Kit** based on I2C communication.
+This project shows the driver implementation of the OLED driver, using Graphics Library (GLIB) with Silicon Labs Platform.

 MikroE OLED W Click is based on the MI9639BO-W OLED module which has a size of 19.3x7.8 mm and resolution of 96x39 pixels.
 This white light monochrome, passive matrix OLED display is from Multi-Inno Technology.
 The MI9639BO-W display features an SSD1306 device that is a 128x64 pixel, dot-matrix OLED/PLED segment/common driver with a controller.
 It can be used for applications where bright and crisp white text or icons are needed.